Andy Lawrenson M.A. MBACP & NCS

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Areas of counselling I deal with

 - £50 per hour for couples

-These are full prices for sessions, but if finances are an issue, I do not like to see people turned away on a cost basis.
-Best to ring up for a chat to see if I can help.
+These are full prices for sessions, but if offer a sliding scale of charges if fees are an issue, as I do not like to see people turned away on a cost basis.
+Please call me on 07970478239 to discuss.

 My approach is broadly person centred.
 I believe that we all are experts in our own affairs, and that deep down underneath the layers, we all have the answers to our conflicts within ourselves.
 My privilege in working with you as a counsellor will be to help you find the answers that feel right for you, enabling you to move towards a sense of resolution.

 As a working musician, I have a deep interest and extensive experience in using music in a therapeutic setting.
 Currently I am studying for a diploma in sound therapy, run reminiscence sessions for dementia sufferers, among other musical activities.